 Presentation night is held on the last Friday of the event.
-This is held in the Hotel Rosslare, Rosslare Harbour.
+This is held at Coast Rosslare Strand, Rosslare.
 Start is 7:30pm sharp.

 Presentation night usually follows the following format, it is subject to change depending on the running order of the evening so this is a rough guide.

 1st.
 Prizes for the 1st, 2nd and 3rd places are awarded.